NecroMonkey/vault/README.md

 **check-services-status.ps1** - Checks the status of a service

+**Toggle-BITS-Settings.ps1** - Based on parameters, turn BITS on or off

 ### ./SSRS-Reports/ComplianceSettings-OverallStatusReports/

 **Compliance Settings - Overall Status for a System.rdl** - Third level report that gives baseline and configuration item compliance for a sigle system.
 Baseline links back to *Compliance Settings - Overall Status of Baseline* and individual CIs link to *Compliance Settings - Overall Status of Configuration Item*